gabrielmgt/rag-api-rsm/README.md

  - Validation errors raised by Pydantic may not follow the API scheme.
 I believe it would be possible to change this using exception handlers on a future update.

+ - Prompt choice: the prompt used for RAG encourages using the context to answer the question, answering that it doesn't know the answer if it's the case, or to say it doesn't have enough information if context was irrelevant.
+I went for a concise, 3 sentence maximum answer as shown in the LangChain RAG tutorial, but also because it makes more sense to keep the answer constrained to the content of the context, without necessity of elaborating further.

 ## Stack
 - Python 3.13
 - FastAPI